Mizzou-CBMI/COSMOS2/README.rst

 Introduction
 ============
 Cosmos is a python library for creating scientific pipelines that run on a distributed computing cluster.
-It is primarily designed and used for bioinformatics pipelines, but is general enough for any type of distributed computing workflow and is also used in fields such as image processing.
+It is primarily designed and used for machine learning and bioinformatics pipelines, but is general enough for any type of distributed computing workflow and is also used in fields such as image processing.

 Cosmos provides a simple api to specify any job DAG using simple python code making it extremely flexible and inuitive
 - you do *not* specify your DAG using json, CWL, groovy, or some other domain specific language.